pedrocaixeta/infDB_fork_31mar/docs/docs-sphinx/source/usage/installation.rst

    # Install requirements (only once)
    uv pip install -r requirements.txt

-These packages include libraries needed to run the Data Loader, manage configurations, and interact with the backend services such as TimescaleDB and 3DCityDB.
+These packages include libraries needed to run the Data Loader, manage configurations, and interact with the backend services such as TimescaleDB and infDB.